0x1eef/nanoc-gzip.rb/README.md

 [gzip_static](http://nginx.org/en/docs/http/ngx_http_gzip_static_module.html)
 feature of nginx, or its equivalent in other web servers.

-The advantage of performing compression at compile time is that compression does not have to happen at runtime when a web server is serving a request. nanoc-gunzip.rb is distributed as a RubyGem through its git repositories.
+The advantage of performing compression ahead of time is that compression won't have to be performed when a web server is serving a request. nanoc-gunzip.rb is distributed as a RubyGem through its git repositories.
 See [INSTALL](#install) for details.